flolai/bbk_chromosome6/html/README.md

 Biocomputing II / html
 ======================

-This directory contains only the HTML file for the initial view of the database.
+This directory contains only the HTML files.

-There would be an `html2` directory if there is an alternative front end.
+###Index page and Navigation
+This is the front page of the genome broswer.
+At the top there is a naviagtion bar, this helps you navigate through the browser.
+Naviagtion bar includes:
+Home
+Search
+Gene summary